Travelling to Lake Como

 Lenno – 1 hour 5 minutes – near Villa del Balbianello – C10

-Tremezzo – 60-minutes – visit Villa Carlotta – C20
+Tremezzo – 60 minutes – visit Villa Carlotta – C20

-Travelling Around by Boat
+Travelling Around Lake Como by Boat

-A relaxing and enjoyable way to see the picturesque sights, historic villas, and towns along the shores of Lake Como is to travel by boat.
+Travelling by boat is a relaxing and enjoyable way to see the picturesque sights, historic villas, and towns along the shores of Lake Como.
 The public boat services on Lake Maggiore, Lake Garda and Lake Como began around 1826-1827.

-Since 1957 the Gestione Governativa Navigazione Laghi has been providing public boat services on the three Lakes.
+Since 1957 the Gestione Governativa Navigazione Laghi has been running public boat services on the three Lakes; Lake Como, Lake Garda and Lake Maggiore.

-At the Ticket & Information Office, pick up a free copy of the Lago di Como Orario in Vigore, an essential travel guide, and a timetable for public boat services on Lake Como.
+Pick up a free copy of the Lago di Como Orario in Vigore, an essential travel guide, and a timetable for public boat services on Lake Como.
 Also, you can buy day passes which allow you to hop on and off at different places along Lake Como.

 The Western Arm of Lake Como